Joseph E. Gonzalez

 - Office Hours: 773 Soda Hall Tuesdays from 4:00PM to 5:00PM

 - Twitter: @mejoeyg, someday I might start tweeting.

 I am an assistant professor in the EECS department at UC Berkeley and a founding member of the new UC Berkeley RISE Lab.
 My research interests are at the intersection of machine learning and data systems and my students are working on a wide range of projects including:

-Background: Before joining UC Berkeley as an assistant professor, I was a post-doc in the UC Berkeley AMPLab working on several projects including GraphX (now part of Apache Spark), early versions of MLbase, Velox, and concurrency control for ML.
-I obtained my PhD from the Machine Learning Department at Carnegie Mellon University where I worked with on Parallel and Distributed Systems for Probabilistic Reasoning.
+Background: Before joining UC Berkeley as a professor, I was a post-doc in the AMPLab working on several projects including GraphX (now part of Apache Spark), early versions of MLbase, Velox, and concurrency control for ML.

 I am fortunate to advise the following amazing students.